 Once you’re 65 and older, you can use the money in an HSA for Medicare premiums.
 You can also withdraw the funds for anything without paying the 20 percent penalty, though you’ll still pay income tax.

 To avoid paying income tax on HSA distributions, you can also choose to reimburse yourself for past medical expenses that you paid out of pocket.
-An HSA can pay for any qualified medical expense, which excludes regular insurance premiums, elective procedures, cosmetic surgery and over-the-counter drugs purchased without a prescription.
+An HSA can pay for any qualified medical cost, which excludes regular insurance premiums, elective procedures, cosmetic surgery, and over-the-counter drugs purchased without a prescription.